linyongver/PersonalWebsite/_pages/about.md

 # 2. What new?

+* 2023.09, one paper was selected as a **SPOTLIGHT** presentation by NeurIPS 2023.
+* 2023.03, I am excited to be an awardee of [2023 Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023).
+* 2023.01, two papers were selected as **SPOTLIGHT** presentations by  ICLR 2022.
+* 2022.09, one paper was selected as a **SPOTLIGHT** presentation by  NeurIPS 2022.
+* 2022.03, one paper was selected as a **ORAL** presentation  by CVPR 2022.

-## Some exciting findings on OOD generalization
+### Some intriguing findings on OOD generalization
 Contrary to the traditional belief that emphasizes the exclusive learning of invariant features for OOD, we found that incorporating diverse spurious features (referred as **spurious feature diversification**) weakens their individual contributions, leading to improved overall OOD generalization performance.
 Our findings reveal why model averaging,  model zoo, and feature concatenation are so effective.
 You can find a lot of new discoveries and results in the following manuscript:[[link](https://arxiv.org/pdf/2309.17230.pdf)].

 Drop me an email (address: ylindf AT connect.ust.hk) if you have any comments, concerns or advice on this work.
 Or could discuss it with me through WeChat (account: linyongver).

-## Some news
-* 2023.09, one paper was selected as a **SPOTLIGHT** presentation by NeurIPS 2023.
-* 2023.03, I am excited to be an awardee of [2023 Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023).
-* 2023.01, two papers were selected as **SPOTLIGHT** presentations by  ICLR 2022.
-* 2022.09, one paper was selected as a **SPOTLIGHT** presentation by  NeurIPS 2022.
-* 2022.03, one paper was selected as a **ORAL** presentation  by CVPR 2022.

 # 3. Selected Publications
 (*\* denotes equal contribution*)